 For a laptop (or any computer) to receive signals from a satellite you must add a receiver card.
 This could be external (USB interface) or internal (PCMCIA for a laptop, PCI for a regular PC).
 The receiver card has to be fed signals from a satellite antenna or a satellite dish with amplifier converter, known as an LNB.
 You do not say what signal you want from the satellite.
 You can watch TV or download data using a satellite receiver card, for this you will need a subscription with a satellite ADSL provider, who will also offer you the card and the software.

-What is the difference between satellite tv service and cable Don't they all receive there signals from a satellite?
+The difference between satellite tv service and cable is satellite tv offers more channels and are more expenisve.
+No, they don't receive their signals from a satellite.

 Satellite TV Providers transmits the signals through their satellite dish converting it first from digital signals to analog signals.
 These signals which were converted will be transmitted to the satellite.
 The satellite will then transmit the analog signals per request of the satellite dish connected to the receiver of the subscriber.
 Once signals are received, it will be converted back to digital signals which can be read by the receiver and be displayed to the television.

 Satellite Laptop is nothing but a brand name for a particular range of Toshiba laptops.
 So there is no difference between a laptop and a satellite laptop.

 GPS receiver will be located at the centre of the satellite zones.....It will be synchronized with all satellites....Hence it can receive signals from any one of the satellite at a time....Remaining signals which are transmitted from other satellites are ignored..

 Satellite radio signals are not affected by rain and weather.

 No, service is needed in order for the satellite to send and receive signals.